Claire-Fisher/Donofy/TESTING.md

   * Validation checks on input fields.
 * Testing:
   * Blank fields:
-    * Left name field blank and tried to submit.
+    * Left the name field blank and tried to submit.
-    * Left email field blank and tried to submit.
+    * Left the email field blank and tried to submit.
-    * Left message field blank and tried to submit.
+    * Left the message field blank and tried to submit.
   * Input validation:
     * Entered numbers for name field.
     * Entered characters with no @ symbol for email.
 * Result:
-  * All validation behaved as expected and error messages shown to the user.
+  * All validation behaved as expected and error are messages shown to the user.
   * Except: Name field would accept random numbers and special characters instead of a-z.
 * Action:
   * None
-  * Future validation on name field would be preferable.
+  * Future validation on the name field would be preferable.
 ***
 **Contact Us Form - Sending a live message**
 * Expected: